-This project was made possible with support from Community Foundation of Western Massachusetts, Art Angels, Nathan Cummings Foundation, and the City of Holyoke.
+Holyoke at Work was generously supported by the Community Foundation of Western Massachusetts, Art Angels, the Nathan Cummings Foundation, and the City of Holyoke.